Fintech SEO Strategy: A Complete Guide to Ranking in Competitive Markets

 In fintech, keyword performance doesn’t equate to search volume.
 In fact, it might be best not to prioritize keywords that people search for the most on Google.

 - Look into the existing content of your competitors.
-Identify their top-ranking keywords, along with topics that they haven’t written about yet.
+Identify their top-ranking keywords, and topics that they have not written about yet.

 - Invest more effort in long-tail keywords at first.
-These keywords have less search volume, but are easier to rank for.
+These keywords have less search volume but are easier to rank for, “Best savings account for freelancers UK” is more achievable than “best savings account” and more likely to convert.

 Content Strategy for Fintech SEO

-Same with keywords, high-volume content rollout doesn’t automatically translate to better visibility.
+High-volume content rollout does not automatically translate to better visibility.
 Authoritative sites in fintech focus on thoroughly-researched, helpful content to become a go-to source for financial information.

 - Answer real questions through educational content.
 Use examples, simple explainers, and step-by-step guides that could also get you mentioned in Google’s AI overviews.

 - Organize content through topic clusters and pillar pages.
-This helps ensure that you cover each main topic as extensively as possible.
-Plus, this allows for a strong internal linking strategy, as you know which pages relate to each other.
+This ensures thorough coverage of each main topic and supports a strong internal linking strategy.

 - Add real data and expert quotes.
 Include tips from your company’s financial analysts or licensed advisors.
-Embed stats or link with industry reports.
+Embed stats or link to industry reports.

 On-Page SEO Best Practices